What is Keyword Research?

 The exclude filter lets us only show keywords that contain our seed keyword AND DO NOT contain terms we add to the exclude filter.

 A common way we use this filter is to exclude irrelevant terms en masse.
-We have a few sets of these we apply depending on the circumstance.
+We have a few sets of these that we apply depending on the circumstance.

 - Special characters